 4. Consider Refinancing or Consolidation

 If you’re managing many high-interest student loan accounts, sometimes looking to refinance or take out a debt consolidation loan can end up saving you a nice chunk of change.
-For refinancing or a debt consolidation loan to be effective, you’ll want to look for an option that offers a favorable interest rate and a repayment timeline you’re comfortable with.
+For refinancing student loans or debt consolidation to be effective, you’ll want to look for an option that offers a favorable interest rate and a repayment timeline you’re comfortable with.

 The best debt consolidation offers are typically available to those with higher credit scores.
 But at any credit score, it’s wise to shop around for a lender that makes debt consolidation an effective saving strategy to pay off debt sooner.